Petrol cars – should you sell?

 You’ll also find that hybrid cars are generally treated in the same way as cars with a standard internal combustion engine.
 Particularly when it comes to ULEZ charges.

 That leaves the comparison between petrol and pure electric vehicles.
-Studies have shown that you’ll save money by buying and running an electric car, however the savings may not be significant when you factor in the initial cost of the electric car.
+Studies have shown that you’ll save money by buying and running an electric car.
+However the savings may not be significant when you take into account the initial cost of the electric car.

 You’ll also have to factor in charging times and total range for journeys.
 There are currently around 21,000 public chargers across the UK, but reports estimate 210,000 will be needed in the near future.